XeniaTsomp/ModelChecking/README.md

 A number of properties are implemented to the model to derive the quantitative results in the epon.pctl file.

 # Run the code
- Markup : 1.
-A numbered list
+ Steps : 1.
+Install the Prism model checker
-              1. A nested numbered list
+         2. Open the CTMC model
-              2. Which is numbered
+         3. Open the properties
-          2. Which is numbered
+         4. Run expiriments
-### Prism model checker Installation
+### 1. Prism model checker Installation
 PRISM is a free and open source software.
 You can download the tool for free from the following link https://www.prismmodelchecker.org/download.php.

-### Run the CTMC model
+### 2. Run the CTMC model
 <img src="images/prim model checker.png">
-### Run the Properties of the model
+### 3. Run the Properties of the model

-### Take the quantitative results
+### 4. Expiriments

 # Contribution